Admissions and Prerequisites

 What is the Supplemental Application deadline?

-Can you tell me more about the prerequisites for admission?
+Can you tell me more about the prerequisite courses for admission?

 We have chosen a slate of prerequisite courses that we have found to be foundational to matriculating PA students at Boston University.
 In order to ensure that each applicant is adequately prepared for our curriculum, we do not accept substitutions for the prerequisite courses listed on our admissions page.
 We do not mandate that prerequisites be taken solely at a 4-year college or university.